jmccartie/takemeonadventures/_posts/2016-03-28-working-from-the-road.markdown

 People forget about this one. :)

 I've got a 15" Macbook Pro (thanks Heroku!).
 I originally had a Cinema Display, but it took up a huge amount of room and an even larger amount of power.
 To preserve power, I try to only charge my laptop during daylight hours to take advantage of our solar power.
-The solar controller will quickly replace any power routed to my laptop battery versus pulling from our house batteries at night.
+The [solar controller](http://amzn.to/2njA5H0) will quickly replace any power routed to my laptop battery versus pulling from our house batteries at night.

 My MBP draws about 7amps while charging off our inverter.
 Some other nomad friends swear by a DC charger for the MBP, but I've had two burn out on me and won't be going back anytime soon. (your mileage may vary).
 So today was a good example for power usage:

 * 8am.
 House batteries (220 amp hours total, 110 usable) are at 87% after last night's usage.
 3amps are coming in from solar.
 MBP at 10% before charging.
 Started charging laptop, dropped to -4amps, but not to fear since the sun was still low.
 * 10am.
-MBP charging and solar is handling that *and* pushing 12amps into the batteries.
+MBP charging and [solar is handling that](http://amzn.to/2mRu8Og) *and* pushing 12amps into the batteries.
 * 12pm.
 House batteries are fully charged and solar controller is in "float" stage and also finishing up my laptop, which is at 90%.
 * 1pm.
 Laptop is fully charged.
 I leave it plugged in and solar controller is floating.
 * 5pm.
 Work is done.
 Shut down laptop and inverter.
 Solar will continue to float until the sun goes down.
 We're not really drawing any power right now (we run -1amp with basic systems)

 Today is a little cold and windy so I'm working from inside, which means I'll stay plugged in.
 But normally, I'd be outside at some point.
 If I've got a full battery, I can work from anywhere nearby with my camp chair.
 If I'm desperate for power, I'll run an extension cable outside from the inverter. :)

+For more info on our solar setup, take a look at our [RV Remodel post](/2015/11/10/rv-remodel.html).

 ## A "Normal" Day